-The technique of manufacturing ingredients by extraction involves several stages.
+The technique of making perfumes by extraction involves several stages.
 Firstly, the plants must be heated with a mixture of solvent and water: the steam that is produced leaves a wax.
 This product is called the “concrete”.

 It is then mixed with alcohol, heated again and cooled.
 This process removes the slightly oily paste from the “concrete” to obtain what’s known as the “absolute”.

 Cold expression is used to produce the essences of citrus fruit.

 Generally, the essential oils produced by distillation are used as top notes in perfumes, except for woods which are usually used as base notes.
 These are the scents we smell first, such as the orange blossom in our Perfume 001, or bergamot, extracted by expression in our Perfume 601.
 Absolutes are generally used as base notes.
 This is the scent that stays longest on the skin.